NanoLegion/A.I.T/README.md

 Currently:
  - Needs to manually solve captchas
  - Increase the size of the wordlist for mroe combinations.

+Dependencies:
+ - undetected-chromedriver
+ - fake-useragent
+ - selenium